|Alan Bean Takes Lunar Soil Sample. Image (c) NASA

 The programmed educational events are valuable accompaniments to an exhibition visit or rich experiences on their own.

-or contact ACMI Screen Education
+Contact ACMI Education

 Self-guided visits are available between 10am-1.30pm on weekdays at a cost of $9 per student.
 Educator-led tours are available at 10.30am, 11.30am and 1pm on weekdays at a cost of $15 per student (min 10 students).
 Ask about our special price when booking one of the following programs in conjunction with an exhibition visit.